arc53/DocsGPT/lexeu-competition.md

 - **Documentation:** Refer to our [Documentation](https://docs.docsgpt.cloud/) for guidance.
 - **Discord Support:** Join our [Discord](https://discord.gg/n5BX8dh8rU) server for support and discussions related to the competition.
 - Try looking at existing [retrievers](https://github.com/arc53/DocsGPT/tree/main/application/retriever) and maybe creating a custom one
-- Try looking at [worker.py](https://github.com/arc53/DocsGPT/blob/main/application/worker.py) which ingests data and creating a custom one for EU law ingestion
+- Try looking at [worker.py](https://github.com/arc53/DocsGPT/blob/main/application/worker.py) which ingests data and creating a custom one for ingesting EU law

 ## 👥 Community and Support: